nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.2.
 Deleting ingredients

-Delete is performed on individual ingredients in groups.
+Delete is performed on individual ingredients within the ingredient groups.
 For example, the current ingredient inventory is
 ```
 1. Carrot | Total Amount: 12.2 kg
 	Amount Left: 10.0 kg | Expiry Date: 23/12/2021